alvi31182/lottery/README.md

 ---

-- Alternative usage scenario for processing streams in a cafe through Kafka Connector, KsqlDb.
+- Alternative usage scenario for processing streams in a through Kafka Connector, KsqlDb.
 - **The PostgreSQL Source connector:**
     - Can fetch an instantaneous snapshot of data directly from the Outbox table and track all subsequent changes at the row level.
     - The Source connector can automatically create topics and write messages to them.